Chair for Public Health and Health Services Research

 Research acitvities related to the SARS-CoV-2 pandemic

-COVID-19-focused research projects at the Chair of Public Health and Health Services are funded by the Netzwerk Universitätsmedizin as part of the COVID-19 Evidence Ecosystem (CEOsys) project.
-The CEOsys team aims to build a network to improve knowledge management and knowledge translation in the COVID-19 pandemic.
-(Contact: Eva Rehfuess).
+COVID-19-focused research projects at the Chair of Public Health and Health Services are funded by the Netzwerk Universitätsmedizin.
+In the first funding phase, this included working on the COVID-19 evidence ecosystem COVID-19 Evidence Ecosystem (CEOsys), a network to improve knowledge management and translation in the COVID-19 pandemic.
+In the second funding phase, our team has been involved in the projects PREPARED (development of an infrastructure for pandemic management and preparedness), coverCHILD (Situation of children, adolescents and their families) and CollPan (collateral effects of pandemics and other crises).
+(Contact: Eva Rehfuess)

-Further partnerships and collaborations include the projects SoNAR Global (Contact: Michaela Coenen) funded by the EU Framework Program for Research and Innovation HORIZON 2020 and COVID Kids Bavaria funded by the Bavarian State Ministry for Education and Culture (Contact: Caroline Jung-Sievers).
+Further partnerships and collaborations have been, or are currently beeing the projects SoNAR Global (Contact: Michaela Coenen) funded by the EU Framework Program for Research and Innovation HORIZON 2020, COVID Kids Bavaria funded by the Bavarian State Ministry for Education and Culture (Contact: Caroline Jung-Sievers) and Post-Covid Kids Bavaria 2.0 funded by the Bavarian State Ministry for Health, Care and Preventon (Contact: Caroline Jung-Sievers) and INSIDE, also funded by the Bavarian State Ministry for Health, Care and Preventon (Contac: Lisa Pfadenhauer)

 Mental Health, Nutrition, and Physical Activity